-A student and/or parent seeking to appeal the decision of any Board officer or employee under this Bylaw must first engage in good faith attempts to resolve his/her concerns through the processes set out in Board Policy 6240 710: Resolution of Complaints, including proceeding through the three step resolution process described therein.
+A student and/or parent/caregiver seeking to appeal the decision of any Board officer or employee under this Bylaw must first engage in good faith attempts to resolve their concerns through the processes set out in Board Policy 6240 710: Resolution of Complaints, including proceeding through the three step resolution process described therein.

-The procedures for hearing student/parent appeals by the Board of Education shall be applied in accordance with the guiding principles set out in Board Policy 6240 710: Resolution of Complaints.
+The procedures for hearing student and/or parent/caregiver appeals by the Board of Education shall be applied in accordance with the guiding principles set out in Board Policy 6240 710: Resolution of Complaints.